ctd-mh3/MMM-AptUpdateNotifier/README.md

 ### MagicMirror² Configuration

-To use this module, add the following configuration block to the modules array in the `config/config.js` file:
+To use this module, add needed configuration information to `~/MagicMirror/config/config.js` file.
+Example is below:
 ```js
 var config = {
     modules: [